TykTechnologies/tyk-docs-hugo/tyk-docs/content/mdcb-example-minimising-latency.md

     - `LICENSE=<dashboard_licence>`
     - `MDCB_LICENSE=<mdcb_licence>`

-### Deploy Tyk Stack into Management and Worker clusters
+### Deploy Tyk Stack to create the Control and Data Planes

-1. Create the Tyk Control Plane (Management cluster)
+1. Create the Tyk Control Plane
   - `./up.sh -r redis-cluster -e load-balancer tyk-cp`

 {{< img src="/img/mdcb/mdcb-poc1-screenshot1.png" >}}
-*Deploying the Tyk Management cluster (Control Plane)*
+*Deploying the Tyk Control Plane*

-2. Create two Tyk Worker Clusters to represent Acme Global Bank’s US and EU operations using the command provided in the output from the `./up.sh` script:
+2. Create two logically-separate Tyk Data Planes (Workers) to represent Acme Global Bank’s US and EU operations using the command provided in the output from the `./up.sh` script:
  - `TYK_WORKER_CONNECTIONSTRING=<MDCB-exposure-address:port> TYK_WORKER_ORGID=<org_id> TYK_WORKER_AUTHTOKEN=<mdcb_auth_token> TYK_WORKER_USESSL=false ./up.sh --namespace <worker-namespace> tyk-worker`

   Note that you need to run the same command twice, once setting `<worker-namespace>` to `tyk-worker-us`, the other to `tyk-worker-eu` (or namespaces of your choice)

 {{< img src="/img/mdcb/mdcb-poc1-screenshot2.png" >}}
-*Deploying the `tyk-worker-us` cluster (Data Plane #1)*
+*Deploying the `tyk-worker-us` namespace (Data Plane #1)*

 {{< img src="/img/mdcb/mdcb-poc1-screenshot3.png" >}}
-*Deploying the `tyk-worker-eu` cluster (Data Plane #2)*
+*Deploying the `tyk-worker-eu` namespace (Data Plane #2)*

-3. Verify and observe Tyk Control Plane and Workers
+3. Verify and observe the Tyk Control and Data Planes
  - Use `curl` to verify that the gateways are alive by calling their `/hello` endpoints

 {{< img src="/img/mdcb/mdcb-poc1-screenshot4.png" >}}

- - You can use `watch` to observe each of the clusters (namespaces)
+ - You can use `watch` to observe each of the Kubernetes namespaces

 {{< img src="/img/mdcb/mdcb-poc1-screenshot5.png" >}}
-*Tyk Management cluster (Control Plane)*
+*`tyk-cp` (Control Plane)*

 {{< img src="/img/mdcb/mdcb-poc1-screenshot6.png" >}}
-*`tyk-worker-us` cluster (Data Plane #1)*
+*`tyk-worker-us` (Data Plane #1)*

 {{< img src="/img/mdcb/mdcb-poc1-screenshot7.png" >}}
-*`tyk-worker-eu` cluster (Data Plane #2)*
+*`tyk-worker-eu` (Data Plane #2)*

 ### Testing the deployment to prove the concept
-As you know, the Tyk Multi Data Centre Bridge provides a link from the Control Plane to the Worker gateways, so that we can control all the remote gateways from a single dashboard.
+As you know, the Tyk Multi Data Centre Bridge provides a link from the Control Plane to the Data Plane (worker) gateways, so that we can control all the remote gateways from a single dashboard.

 1. Access the Tyk Dashboard
- - You can log into the dashboard at the external IP address reported in the watch window for the controller cluster - in this example it’s at `34.136.51.227:3000`, so just enter this in your browser
+ - You can log into the dashboard at the external IP address reported in the watch window for the Control Plane - in this example it was at `34.136.51.227:3000`, so just enter this in your browser

 {{< img src="/img/mdcb/mdcb-poc1-screenshot8.png" alt="Tyk Dashboard login" >}}